-Ask people do choose one selection in private and mark it down.
+Give participants three to four minutes to choose their response for each statement and make a note.
+See the sample statements at the end of this guide.
 Read over the statements for people and clarify any questions about language.
 Do not, however, tell people how to select a response or remove the ambiguity of statements; the success of the workshop relies upon the ability to interpret the statements in different ways.
 People may express anxiety, which is normal, but simply reinforce that each person should choose a response and will have the opportunity to explain why he/she did so.